 The Print URL Style (printurlstyle) may only be used to augment descriptive link text in order to add a URL that is only visible whenever the Web page is printed.
 Descriptive link text is followed by all of the following: space ( ), left bracket ([), unlinked URL (http://xxx.xxx.xxx), and right bracket (]).
 For example:

 California Department of Education [http://www.cde.ca.gov]

-The Print URL Style must then be applied beginning with the space that follows the descriptive link text, through and including the ending right bracket.
+The Print URL Style must be applied beginning with the space that follows the descriptive link text, through and including the ending right bracket.
+The Print URL Style is applied before any of the link notations, including the External Link icon.
 Use of the Print URL Style will hide the added URL except when the Web page is printed.
 Use of the Print URL Style is only allowed in Web pages where descriptive link text is allowed or required.

 Setting Relative Internal Links

 When creating a page on http://www.cde.ca.gov or http://staging.cde.ca.gov using Contribute, links to other pages on http://www.cde.ca.gov or http://staging.cde.ca.gov must be made to be "relative" links.
 Relative links allow the destination URL to be accessed correctly whether the linking page is on WWW or Staging.
 The same is true when creating a page on http://intranet.cde.ca.gov or http://istaging.cde.ca.gov.
 Be sure to set relative links from one page to another if both are on the CDE Intranet.